Steps of the eviction process in Pennsylvania:

 Illegal Activity | 10 Days | No |

 In Pennsylvania, a landlord can evict a tenant for not paying rent on time.
-To do so, they must first give 10 days’ notice to vacate the premises.
-The tenant does not have the option to fix the issue and must move out.
+To do so, the landlord must first serve the tenant a 10 days’ notice to quit, which gives the tenant a chance to pay the balance due or move out.

-In Pennsylvania, a landlord can evict a tenant without a lease or with a lease that has ended (known as a “holdover tenant” or “tenant at will”).
-To do so, they must first terminate the tenancy by giving proper notice to move out.
+In Pennsylvania, a landlord can evict a tenant who does not have a lease (“tenant at will”) or has a lease that has terminated and continues to remain on the premises (“holdover tenant”).
+To do so, the landlord must first terminate the tenancy by giving the tenant proper notice to move out.

-In Pennsylvania, a landlord can evict a tenant for violating the terms of their lease or not upholding their responsibilities.
-To do so, the landlord must first give prior notice.
+In Pennsylvania, a landlord can evict a tenant for violating the terms of their lease or not upholding their responsibilities under Pennsylvania landlord tenant law.
+To do so, the landlord must first serve the tenant a notice to comply or vacate, which gives the tenant a chance to fix the issue or move out.

 Examples of lease violations:

-In Pennsylvania, a landlord can evict a tenant for committing an illegal activity.
-To do so, a landlord must first provide a 10 days’ notice to vacate.
-The tenant does not have the opportunity to correct the issue to avoid eviction.
+In Pennsylvania, a landlord can evict a tenant for committing illegal activity on the premises.
+To do so, a landlord must first serve the tenant a 10 days’ notice to vacate.
+The tenant does not have the option to fix the violation and must move out within the 10-day period.

 In Pennsylvania, illegal activity includes: